Mintdre/emptech-project/README.md

 ## 6. Security & Privacy

+*   **AES-256 Encryption:** All user drafts are encrypted at rest using enterprise-grade encryption keys.
 *   **Bcrypt Hashing:** Passwords are never stored in plain text.
 *   **DOMPurify:** All generated text is sanitized to prevent XSS attacks while preserving formatting.
 *   **Rate Limiting:** Protects the platform from abuse and ensures fair usage for all creators.